Gozirin/AquaWaterApp/README.md

 ## Contribution

-This Codebase is entirely developed by Decagon Institute Developers in Training, Android Stack, Squad 010.
+This Codebase is entirely developed by Decagon Institute Developers.
+Android Stack, Squad 010.

 As an intending contributor, you need to thoroughly go through the guidelines before you start contributing.
 You will find all the Guidlines in thw Wiki Page.